Amelia Pittock

-Amelia Martin (née Pittock; born 25 July 1983) is a professional squash player from Australia.
+Amelia Martin (née Pittock; born 25 July 1983) is a retired Australian professional squash player.

 Pittock was born in Mornington, Victoria.
 In 2006, Pittock finished runner-up in the mixed doubles event at the World Doubles Squash Championships, partnering Cameron Pilley.

 Her greatest achievement was being part of the Australian team that won the 2004 Women's World Team Squash Championships in Amsterdam in the Netherlands.
 She is married to squash player Rodney Martin and they have a son.